Family Wellbeing

 We recognise that to really transform children’s life chances, they need sustained interventions that meet the diversity of their needs and that participation and co-production must be a key component of any service.

-The programme will also address a need for more support to work with parents and families to establish stability in the lives of children and achieve lasting positive outcomes.
+The programme also addresses a need for more support to work with parents and families to establish stability in the lives of children and achieve lasting positive outcomes.